TC-LS2/blog/frontend/README.md

 Generally, we recommend that you don’t reuse the same CSS classes across different components.
 For example, instead of using a `.Button` CSS class in `<AcceptButton>` and `<RejectButton>` components, we recommend creating a `<Button>` component with its own `.Button` styles, that both `<AcceptButton>` and `<RejectButton>` can render (but [not inherit](https://facebook.github.io/react/docs/composition-vs-inheritance.html)).

-Following this rule often makes CSS preprocessors less useful, as features like mixins and nesting are replaced by component composition.
+Following this rule often makes CSS preprocessors less useful, as features value mixins and nesting are replaced by component composition.
 You can, however, integrate a CSS preprocessor if you find it valuable.
 In this walkthrough, we will be using Sass, but you can also use Less, or another alternative.

 First, let’s install the command-line interface for Sass: